ArieArya/hlp21-group-07/BusWire.md

 # BusWire Interface
 BusWire has a basic requirement to implement the View function of fixed autorouted wires.
-However, for this implementation, BusWire will also be handling all mouse messages, including wire dragging, dragBox calculations for multiple symbol selection, etc. The main types and interfaces used in BusWire.fs is described in the sections below:
+The main types and interfaces used in BusWire.fs is described in the sections below:

 ## Model State
-The model state for BusWire consists of a list of symbols defined by the Symbol type, a list of wires defined by the Wire type, a color of type CommonTypes.HighLightColor (to set different wire colors), and a dragging box of type 2-tuple (XYPos * XYPos) which defines the coordinates of the box which the user drags to select multiple components.
+The model state for BusWire consists of a list of symbols defined by the Symbol type, a list of wires defined by the Wire type, a color of type CommonTypes.HighLightColor (to set different wire colors),
 ```F#
 type Model =
   {